bonigarcia/context-engineering/python/ch04/mem0_chat/README.md

 ## Notes

-- This is a teaching example.
-Production systems should add explicit consent gates, PII filtering, and retention policies.
 - Mem0 performs extraction and conflict resolution when adding memories (default behavior).
 - The script keeps a small in-session transcript (`--window`) for local coherence; cross-session continuity comes from Mem0+Qdrant.